|UCAS course code:||79N6|

 You will be provided with a sound understanding of financial accounting, current regulations and how these concepts inform regulation.
 You will also be able to prepare and analyse internal and external financial reports.
 Additionally, you will discover practical experience in the use of financial accounting computer software.

 This module examines the management accountant role and how it contributes to making judgements and decisions.
 It focuses primarily on the theory and practice of cost accounting and introduces you to various cost accounting concepts, techniques and processes.

 This module introduces you to the topic of personal finance and the major personal financial decisions that individuals typically have to make during their lifetime.
 The module should help you make more informed decisions on topics such as investments, pensions and mortgages in the future.

-In this module, you will be introduced to a wide ranging programme of study which will examine the fundamental aspects of company law and facilitate your understanding of the concepts, rules and methods which have informed much of the legislative, judicial and professional positions in company law.
+In this module, you will be introduced to a wide-ranging programme of study which will examine the fundamental aspects of company law and facilitate your understanding of the concepts, rules and methods which have informed much of the legislative, judicial and professional positions in the company law.

 This module introduces you to the conceptual and theoretical fundamentals of assurance and risk management combined with the processes surrounding risk management in both the private and public sector organisations.
 It identifies the skills that a professional accountant must have and how best to utilise those skills in today’s challenging business environment.

 Knowledge of taxation is essential if you are intending to pursue a career in accounting and is an essential part of most financial and economic decision making.
 This module provides a fundamental undertaking of the main aspects of the UK tax system covering personal, business taxation, corporation tax, inheritance tax and capital gains tax as well as an understanding of the administration of the self-assessment system.

 The module is designed to build upon prior study (particularly management accounting), and provide you with a sound understanding of the theoretical basis and practical application of management accounting techniques in the contemporary business environment.